opendocsg/slw-judgments-backfill/2012_SGHC_155/report.md

 _Constitutional interpretation_ – _constitutional provisions_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 97 of 2012 was dismissed by the Court of Appeal on 5 July 2013.
-See [2013] SGCA 39.]
+See <span class="citation">[2013] SGCA 39</span>.]

 1 August 2012 Judgment reserved.